k22delafuente/Project_1_G2/README.md

 ![!(Images/JaJuan_map.png)](Images/JaJuan_map.png)

-4)Economic and Income Analysis (Christine):
+4)Economic and Income Analysis (Christine): Are high-income areas associated with newer homes?

- Are high-income areas associated with newer homes? -- Compare median_income with housing_median_age.
+ This graph reveals no correlation between the age of housing and the income level of an area.
+The data demonstrates that higher-income areas are not necessarily populated with newer homes, indicating that housing age is not a reliable indicator of income

  ![!(Images/Christine_Corr_Plot.png)](Images/Christine_Corr_Plot.png)